smikhalevski/doubter/README.md

 // ⮕ ['string']
 ```

-`never` absorbs other types in intersections:
+And it absorbs other types in intersections:

 ```ts
 const shape2 = d.and([d.string(), d.never()]);